 - Castle Hohenbaden - This medieval castle from 1102 includes dungeon lairs and grand views of Baden-Baden and the Rhine Valley.

 To pair with this environment of indoor relaxation, Baden-Baden is also a haven for outdoor activities.
-Favorite German past times like hiking can be enjoyed with golf and tennis facilities providing summer entertainment while skiing is a priority in winter.
+Favorite German past times like hiking can be enjoyed year-round with golf and tennis facilities providing summer entertainment and skiing taking priority in winter.